python1234f/data-merger-frontend/README.md

 2. Navigate to the project directory.
 3. Run `npm install` to install all dependencies.
 4. Run `npm start` to start the application in development mode.

+## License

+License

+All rights reserved.
+This software and associated documentation files (the "Software"), may not be used, copied, redistributed, modified, or distributed without prior written consent.
+Use of the Software without agreement and consent is strictly prohibited.
+All other use is strictly prohibited and may violate relevant federal and state laws